Exploring those Rare Moments When You're Actually On the Same Page With Another Person

 It's an experience of . . . something that's more powerful than casual companionship.
 It can involve "getting to know another person," but it's more mysterious than, say, simply learning their life histories and secrets.
 It's more than simply being vulnerable in front of another person.
 It's not limited to people who you really know well, because sometimes intimacy is more common with strangers than it is with someone you've known for a long time.

 Yet . . . there's something about the experience of what we call "intimacy" - whatever it is - that is precious and powerful enough enough to affect people so deeply that its effects can linger for years.
-Those effects can be more powerful than the hardest drugs.
+Those effects can be more powerful than the hardest drugs - and just as addictive.

 Why Do We Hunger For It?